daniaru6340/GameDB/README.md

 ### Linux & macOS

 **STEP 1: Install required dependencies and development packages**
+> [!IMPORTANT]
->NOTE: Im assuming you are using fedora based linux distro if not adjust the following command to your distro
+> Im assuming you are using fedora based linux distro if not adjust the following command to your distro.

 ```bash
 sudo dnf install openssl-devel cjson-devel ncurses-devel cmake make clang gcc && sudo dnf install @development-tools